Michael Corrigan

-Michael Augustine Corrigan (August 13, 1839 – May 5, 1902) was an American prelate of the Roman Catholic Church who served as the third archbishop of New York from 1885 to 1902.
+Michael Augustine Corrigan (August 13, 1839 – May 5, 1902) was an American Catholic prelate who served as the third Archbishop of New York from 1885 to 1902.
+He previously served as Bishop of Newark (1873–1880) before becoming coadjutor archbishop under Cardinal John McCloskey, whom Corrigan succeeded upon his death.
+He also served as president of Seton Hall University from 1868 to 1876.